List of Art Museums in Tucson

-This article tries to explores the art museums in Tucson which are many in number representing a diverse art scene.
-The city of Tucson is the second largest city of Arizona and is on the Sonoran Desert plain.
-As a result it has a lot of Native American culture which you can clearly see in these art galleries.
+This article tries to explore the art museums in Tucson, which are many in number representing a diverse art scene.
+The city of Tucson is the second largest city in Arizona and is on the Sonoran Desert plain.
+As a result, it has a lot of Native American culture, which you can clearly see in these art galleries.
 Overall, this city is very beautiful and by visiting such art museums you get to see more of the native culture and broaden your cultural horizon.

-Tucson Museum Of Art is one of the oldest operating art museums in Tucson, which has opened its doors in 1924 to art enthusiasts.
-There are many art collections available here and you get to see new exhibitions every four to five months.
+Tucson Museum Of Art is one of the oldest operating art museums in Tucson, which opened its doors in 1924 to art enthusiasts.
+There are many art collections available here, and you get to see new exhibitions every four to five months.
 Some of these recurring art collections include decorative, contemporary, modern, Asian, Latin American, European as well as indigenous arts.
-Most of the artists participating in these exhibits are locals, however, at times, you get to see works from international artist too.
+Most of the artists participating in these exhibits are locals; however, at times, you get to see works from international artists too.

-This gallery is huge and occupies an area of 72,000 square foot.
-The price tag for visiting Tucson Museum Of Art is currently at $12 for adults and $7 for children.
-However, if you become a member or part of the military you can visit here free of charge.
-The location of Tucson Museum Of Art is in Downtown area of the city.
+This gallery is huge and occupies an area of 72,000 square feet.
+The price tag for visiting the Tucson Museum Of Art is currently $12 for adults and $7 for children.
+However, if you become a member or part of the military, you can visit here free of charge.
+The location of Tucson Museum Of Art is in the Downtown area of the city.
 If you want to get there using public transport, use bus numbers 3 or 21 and get off at Alameda/Court Av bus stop.

-The Mini Time Machine Museum of Miniatures is another one of non-profit art museums in Tucson.
-This museum consists of over 500 dollhouses and each of them then contains many smaller objects too.
-As the name suggest, the founders tried to provide a proper prestation many time periods, in the US, in the style of miniature figures.
-The place is a good place to find amazing view of artists care and dedication to their craft.
-If you are using bus to get here, you need to get of at Camp Lowell/Laurel bus stop using bus number 34.
-The admission fee is currently is around $12 for adults and $8 for children & students.
+The Mini Time Machine Museum of Miniatures is another one of the non-profit art museums in Tucson.
+This museum consists of over 500 dollhouses, and each of them then contains many smaller objects too.
+As the name suggests, the founders tried to provide a proper presentation in many time periods, in the US, in the style of miniature figures.
+The place is a good place to find amazing views of artist’s care and dedication to their craft.
+If you are using a bus to get here, you need to get off at Camp Lowell/Laurel bus stop using bus number 34.
+The admission fee is currently around $12 for adults and $8 for children & students.

-Even though University of Arizona Museum of Art offers a small collection of art, however, the are world class ones.
-The artistic paintings here spans for eight centuries and most of them are part of permanent exhibits here.
-Since 1933, this art gallery has be an integral part of UoA attracting many walks of life to enjoy unique representation of human creation.
-The admission fee is cheap, $8, and if you are a student of a military member you can enter free of charge.
+Even though the University of Arizona Museum of Art offers a small collection of art; however, it is world-class.
+The artistic paintings here span eight centuries, and most of them are part of permanent exhibits here.
+Since 1933, this art gallery has been an integral part of UoA, attracting people from many walks of life to enjoy a unique representation of human creation, making it a prominent art museum in Tucson.
+The admission fee is cheap, $8, and if you are a student or a military member, you can enter free of charge.

 If you want to see more of the artistic creations in the country, also check out the best art museums Milwaukee has to offer.
 These art galleries showcase some of the top paintings and artifacts from both well-regarded and the up and coming artists.